-- When students are enrolled in a nursing course that has a corequisite and earn a grade less than a C, students may complete the remaining nursing corequisite during the current semester.
-When students are enrolled in a nursing course that has a corequisite and withdraws from the nursing course, this results in withdrawal from the ASN Program and the student may not complete the remaining nursing corequisite during the current semester.
+- When students are enrolled in a nursing course that has a corequisite and withdraws from the nursing course, this results in withdrawal from the Practical Nursing Program and the student may not complete the remaining nursing corequisite during the current semester.

-Continue with the remaining nursing courses after signing a 2nd attempt form.
+- Continue with the remaining nursing courses.
 If the applicant does not pass the remaining class(es) with a C or better, the applicant will not be eligible to reapply to the program.

-Withdraw from the remaining nursing courses during the semester, sign a 2nd attempt form, and reapply to the nursing program for the appropriate semester.
+- Withdraw from remaining nursing courses during the semester and reapply to the nursing program for the appropriate semester.

-Readmission standards apply to any student that was unsuccessful in passing or withdrew from a nursing course, or any student that did not meet the Standards for Progression and Graduation as listed above.
+The readmission policy refers to any student that was unsuccessful in passing or withdrew from a nursing course or nursing support course.

 - Applicants seeking to reenter the program at the point in which they withdrew, must reenter the program within one year.
 Otherwise, the student may apply for readmission to begin the program in its entirety.